badair/yarma/README.md

         // We use std::visit here because the reflected members
         // are not convertible to each other.
 If they were, we
-        // could simply call m.get(emp) instead. the get function
+        // could simply call m.get(emp) instead.
+The get function
         // speaks std::invoke, so you can pass arguments to member
         // functions through it too, as long as your reflected members
         // have covariant signatures.
 If not, you can do your own
-        // SFINAE magic in a visitor with decltype(mem)::parameters,
+        // SFINAE magic in a visitor using decltype(mem)::parameters,
-        // which is a std::tuple alias containing the member's
+        // which aliases a std::tuple containing the member's std::invoke
-        // std::invoke signature (where the first element is a reference
+        // signature (where the first element is a reference to the
-        // to the parent object).You can also use decltype(mem)::return_type
+        // parent object).You can also use decltype(mem)::return_type
         // to inspect the result of std::invoke without needing to
         // decltype it.
         visit([=](auto mem) { cout << mem.get(emp); }, m);

-        if(m.is_data())
+        // is_data returns true for data members if(m.is_data())
             cout << " (data) ";
         else
-            cout << " (function taking " << m.arity() << " arguments) ";
+            // arity returns -1 for data members cout << " (function taking " << m.arity() << " arguments) ";

         cout << '\n';